A Tractable Online Learning Algorithm for the Multinomial Logit Contextual Bandit: Introduction

-\textbf{Related Literature.} The MNL model is by far the widely used choice model to capture consumer purchase behavior in assortment selection models (check \cite{FLORES20191052} and also see \cite{avadhanula2019mnl}).
-Recently, large-scale field experiments at Alibaba \citep{feldman2018taking} have demonstrated the efficacy of the MNL model in boosting revenues. \cite{rusmevichientong2010dynamic} and \cite{saure2013optimal} were the early works that studied \emph{explore-then-commit} strategies for the dynamic assortment selection problem under the MNL model when there are no contexts.
-The works of \cite{agrawal2019mnl} and \cite{agrawal2017thompson} revisited this problem and presented \emph{adaptive} online learning algorithms based on Upper Confidence Bounds(UCB) and Thompson Sampling (TS) ideas.
+The MNL model is a widely used choice model for capturing consumer purchase behavior in assortment selection models (see \cite{FLORES20191052} and \cite{avadhanula2019mnl}).
+Recently, large-scale field experiments at Alibaba \citep{feldman2018taking} have demonstrated the efficacy of the MNL model in boosting revenues. \cite{rusmevichientong2010dynamic} and \cite{saure2013optimal} were a couple of early works that studied \emph{explore-then-commit} strategies for the dynamic assortment selection problem under the MNL model when there are no contexts/product features.
+The works of \cite{agrawal2019mnl} and \cite{agrawal2017thompson} revisited this problem and presented \emph{adaptive} online learning algorithms based on the Upper Confidence Bounds(UCB) and Thompson Sampling (TS) ideas.
 These approaches, unlike earlier ideas, did not require prior information about the problem parameters and had near-optimal regret bounds.
-Following these developments, the contextual variant of the \emph{MNL-Bandit} problem has received considerable attention. \cite{cheung2017thompson} and \cite{oh2019thompson} propose TS-based approaches and establish Bayesian regret bounds on their performance\footnote{Our results give worst-case regret bound which is strictly stronger than Bayesian regret bound.
+Following these developments, the contextual variant of the problem has received considerable attention. \cite{cheung2017thompson} and \cite{oh2019thompson} propose TS-based approaches and establish Bayesian regret bounds on their performance\footnote{Our results give worst-case regret bound which is strictly stronger than Bayesian regret bound.
 Worst-case regret bounds directly imply Bayesian regret bounds with same order dependence.}. \cite{chen2018dynamic} present a UCB-based algorithm and establish min-max regret bounds.
-However, these contextual MNL algorithms and their performance bounds depend on a problem parameter $\kappa$ that is prohibitively large, even for simple real-life examples.
+However, these contextual MNL algorithms and their performance bounds depend on a problem parameter $\kappa$ that can be prohibitively large, even for simple real-life examples.
 See Figure~\ref{fig:kappa_illustration} for an illustration and Section~\ref{sec: comparision with other works main} for a detailed discussion.
 We note that \cite{ou2018multinomial} also consider a similar problem of developing an online algorithm for the MNL model with linear utility parameters.
 Though they establish a regret bound that does not depend on the aforementioned parameter $\kappa$, they work with an \emph{inaccurate} version of the MNL model.
 More specifically, in the MNL model, the probability of a consumer preferring an item is proportional to the exponential of the utility parameter and is \emph{not} linear in the utility parameter as assumed in \cite{ou2018multinomial}.